aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/generate-reports-populate-documents-with-data/insert-or-delete-rows-or-columns/_index.md

 fstream.Close();

 {{< /highlight >}}

 ## **Deleting Multiple Rows**
-If developers need to delete multiple rows from the worksheet, It can also be done by calling the DeleteRows method of the Cells collection.
+If developers need to delete multiple rows from the worksheet, **it** can also be done by calling the DeleteRows method of the Cells collection.
 DeleteRows method takes two parameters:

 - **Row Index**, the index of the row from where the rows will be deleted.
 - **Number of Rows**, total number of rows that need to be deleted.